mbustama/FrequentistAnalysis/README.md

 * **`results/info/`**: Contains raw JSON coordinate arrays for every 1D and 2D parameter scan, as well as `frequentist_results.json` containing the extracted $1\sigma$, $2\sigma$, and $3\sigma$ intervals.
 * **`results/plots/`**: Contains publication-ready `.pdf` graphics.

-*(Note for GitHub display: While the code natively generates high-resolution `.pdf` files for publication, GitHub markdown does not render PDFs inline.
-To display your results in this README, simply convert your PDFs to `.png` or `.jpg`, place them in an `assets/` folder in your repository root, and link them as shown below).*

 **Example 1D Profiling Summary:**
 ![1D Profile Summary](assets/frequentist_summary_1d.png)